ba114/Siemens-MS43/README.md

 RomRaider logger and ECU definitions for ms43

-These definitions have been created for RomRaider based on the excellent work by the ms4x dev team (ms4x.net) who created definitions for TunerPro.
+The ECU definitions have been created based on the excellent work by the ms4x dev team (ms4x.net) who created definitions for TunerPro.
 I have started porting these across to RomRaider.

 I will only be updating definitions for v430069 which is the latest version, and only for partial reads.
 Should anyone else like to contribute

 a) other versions, or

 b) full flash locations